First-Year Experience Peer Mentor Program

 - ED 410 Peer Mentoring: Principles and Practice:

-- Out-of-Class Activities: Meet with the Learning Community instructors and convey student concerns; follow-up on individual mentee concerns; periodically visit the FYS course you are assigned to; read, grade, and record grades for fourth-hour module; email reminders to your FYS mentees regarding due dates, student activities, and other information
+- Out-of-Class Activities: Meet with the Learning Community instructors and convey student concerns; follow-up on individual mentee concerns; periodically visit the FYS course you are assigned to; read, grade, and record grades for fourth-hour module; and send email reminders to your FYS mentees regarding due dates, student activities, and other information.

 - ED 410: Peer Mentoring: Principles and Practice

 - ED 410 is a three-credit course in which all first-year seminar peer mentors must register for during the fall semester.